dimatkach11/shopping-cart/README.md

 Vuex is debuggble.
 Every time Vuex change the state, the change is tracked and can be presented in history log.

+## Install and use Vuex

+Vuex.Store have 5 options, State, Mutations, getters, actions and modules.